doguhanyeke/SecuringSoftware/README.md

 ## Introduction to Cyber Security
 ### Part I
-Lots of quizzes.
-Read but quizzes skipped.
+Content is read but quizzes are skipped.

 ## Securing Software
 ### Part I